 Unique fitness assessments are an important part of any exercise program.
 They provide information about your current fitness level, enabling you to set appropriate goals for future workouts.
 A fitness assessment can help you determine the intensity and duration of each workout as well as monitor your progress over time.

-I have another interview with a fitness professionals that focus movement coaching.
+I have another interview with fitness professionals that focus on movement coaching.